 Retail Security Investigations

-John Hassard is a security expert with nearly thirty years experience in retail loss prevention and premises security.
+John Hassard is a security expert with over thirty years of experience in retail loss prevention, premises security, and fraud investigation.
 He applies his expertise to forensic casework involving…